 A further 7% is paid to the Broadcasting Authority of Ireland for the operation of the Broadcasting Funding Scheme, TG4 also receives €9.24m per annum and An Post is also paid approximately 6% of the fee in respect of TV licence collection activities.

 Back to top

 The majority of RTÉ’s activities are of a public service nature.
 The cost of providing these services, however, exceeds the amount of licence fee revenue which RTÉ receives.
 As a result, RTÉ engages in commercial activities to bridge the funding gap.

-RTÉ reports on the progress it makes in relation to these commitments each year in the RTÉ Annual Report.
-To view RTÉ's Annual Reports - Click Here
+RTÉ reports on the progress that it makes in relation to these commitments each year in the RTÉ Annual Report.
+To view RTÉ’s Annual Reports Click Here

 Every household, business or institution that has a television set (within the meaning of the Broadcasting Act 2009) must by law be in possession of a current TV licence.

 Only one licence is required for each address regardless of the number of televisions present.